colalb1/Interest-Rate-Forecasting/README.md

 In short, one may control the $\alpha_i$ and $\sigma_i$ terms for each risk to represent market conditions accurately at a given interest rate.
 If you are interested in more of the statistical-theoretic nuance (classification of generating equations, canonical representation, moments of the rates, etc.) of this model, read Section 3 of [the paper](https://arxiv.org/abs/2402.07503).

+This model may be improved by removing the assumption of independence between risks as real-life risks are seldom independent.

 ## Programmatic Optimizations

 **Loop-blocking**